-This report is the first of its kind for the SSQU and fortuitously coincides with the first year anniversary of the new FSA coming into force, meaning that year-over-year comparisons from the inception of the FSA are possible.
+This report is the third of its kind for the SSQU and fortuitously coincides with the three-year anniversary of the FSA coming into force, meaning that year-over-year comparisons and longerterm trend analysis from the inception of the FSA are possible.
 This report is in alignment with government's commitment to transparency and accountability to the public, as well as with the principles and guidelines pertaining to public sector planning and reporting.
-This report will also help to inform program management decisions (and enhance overall effectiveness and efficiency of compliance activities) by identifying the need to redirect resources, re-examine regulatory requirements or amend policies and procedures.
+This report will also help to inform program management decisions (and enhance overall effectiveness and efficiency of compliance activities) by identifying the need to potentially re-direct resources, re-examine regulatory requirements and amend policies and procedures.